easyJet With a Baby: Baggage, Pram & Stroller Rules (2026)

 Enter your email and we'll send the free printable checklist straight to your inbox — every category, ready to tick off before every trip.

 Popular cabin-approved strollers that meet these dimensions include the Babyzen YOYO², Bugaboo Butterfly, and Joolz Aer+.
 If your stroller is larger than these dimensions, it must be gate-checked at the boarding gate — free of charge.
+A padded gate-check bag like the Huckaboo Stroller Travel Bag or the Bugaboo compact transport bag protects it from scuffs and damage during hold handling.
 Use our stroller airline checker to confirm whether your specific model qualifies.

 Bassinet / skycot availability